 A 2012 announcement by the European Central Bank it was ready to buy up an unlimited number of government bonds to shore up ailing economies in the 18-member eurozone is now being investigated by the European Court of Justice (ECJ) in Luxembourg.

-The case had earlier been looked into by Germany's Constitutional Court, which indicated that the ECB's so-called Outright Monetary Transactions (OMT) pledge could be outside the central bank's remit.
+, which indicated that the ECB's so-called Outright Monetary Transactions (OMT) pledge could be outside the central bank's remit.

 It said OMT could constitute a way of financing sovereign debt through the back door - something the ECB is definitely not allowed to do.